datacarpentry/lesson-release/lesson-release-process.md

 The stable version of the lesson is served by GitHub.

-Checklist of tasks to complete before release:
+Checklist of lesson cleaning tasks to complete before release:
 - [ ] check that the learning objectives reflect the content of the lessons
 - [ ] check for typos
 - [ ] check that the live coding examples work as expected